theshaun/thinglator-driver-limitlessled/README.md

 #thinglator-driver-starter

-Allows the Devlator platform to control DRIVERNAME devices on your local network.
+Allows the Thinglator platform to control DRIVERNAME devices on your local network.

 ## Requirements